Sudanese general tightens grip on power, 2 weeks after coup

 Sudan has been in the midst of a fragile transition since a 2019 pro-democracy uprising led to the removal of longtime autocrat Omar al-Bashir.
 The 11-member Sovereign Council was first formed in the summer of 2019, after the military signed a power-sharing deal with pro-democracy forces.

-A number of other members of the body have also sat on the previous council that Burhan headed before he dissolved it in last month’s coup.
+A number of other members of the body sat on the previous council that Burhan headed before he dissolved it in last month’s coup.
 Also reappointed to the body Thursday was the powerful paramilitary leader Mohammed Hamdan Dagalo, as vice-president.
-Burhan also reappointed as council members another three generals who had served in the previous council, according to the state TV.
+And Burhan reappointed as council members another three generals who had served in the previous council, according to the state TV.

+Three others on the council are leaders of rebel groups who fought Bashir’s government for years, but who have moved towards peace with the transitional government.
+They all also served on the previous council.
+One of them, Malik Agar, a prominent leader of the Sudan Revolutionary Front, a rebel movement in Sudan’s southern Blue Nile States, was one of signees to a historic peace accord with the transitional government in Juba, South Sudan last year.

+Five of the members are civilians, only one of whom, a Christian lawyer Raja Nicola, served on the previous body.

 The agreement under which the council was formed after Bashir’s ouster stipulated that the council should include five civilians chosen by activists, five military representatives chosen by the armed forces and one civilian member to be chosen in agreement between civilians and the generals.

 The make-up of the new council falls short of the demands of key pro-democracy groups in the African county.
-The Forces for the Declaration of Freedom and Change, the main group that spearheaded the uprising that culminated in the overthrow of al-Bashir, has said that it will oppose the reappointment of Burhan to the top decision-making position.
+The Forces for the Declaration of Freedom and Change, the main group that spearheaded the uprising that culminated in the overthrow of al-Bashir, has said that it would oppose the reappointment of Burhan to the top decision-making position.

 Before the coup, the Sovereign Council held ultimate power while the government of the now deposed Prime Minister Abdalla Hamdok oversaw day-to-day matters.
 Since the coup, Hamdok has remained under house arrest in the capital, Khartoum, as Western powers and U.N. diplomats try to mediate a resolution to the crisis.